timothyhahn/jeeveshikedthepct/src/routes/chapters/04-chapter-4.md

 ![Setting up camp at a water cache](https://cdn.jeeveshikedthepct.com/images/7302bb4f-f84c-4f58-0424-efdfb4a03d00.jpeg)

-As our morale dropped a few miles before Walker Pass, the only major road crossing in this section, I decided to hike ahead of the group and get a hitch into Inyokern.
+As our morale dropped a few miles before Walker Pass, the only major road crossing in this section, I hiked ahead of the group and get a hitch into Inyokern.
 The campground at Walker Pass was bleak, so I went to the gas station/grocery store in town and filled a shopping cart with fresh water, beverages, and ice cream as a morale boost for not just my trail family, but some of the other hikers I had been around.

-Once loaded, however, I had difficulty getting a hitch back, until Floss, who had been eating at a nearby reataurant came up to me and asked what I was doing.
-I explained and he called a woman who lived in Ridgecrest to come pick us up.
+Once loaded, however, I had difficulty getting a hitch back, until Floss, who had been eating at a nearby restaurant, came up to me and asked what I was doing.
+I explained, and he called a woman who lived in Ridgecrest to come pick us up.
 We found out that Roadrunner had been caring for many of the hikers who had gotten sick, despite not having any direct connections to the trail itself.

 Back at Walker Pass, I shared my goods with the group, as well as Foxy and Trippy, and several other hikers I hadn't met yet.
-Car campers also joined us, and none of us were able to get solid rest with the level of noise they brought with them.
+Car campers also joined us, and none of us could get solid rest with the level of noise they brought with them.

 ![](https://cdn.jeeveshikedthepct.com/images/4849b524-5f54-48cc-28d1-5ac3fa5e4600.jpeg)